puppetlabs/puppet-docs/source/guides/rest_api.markdown

 ## The master REST API

-A valid and signed certificate is required to retrieve these resourc
+A valid and signed certificate is required to retrieve these resources.

 ### Catalogs